-You’ll be assessed through formal examinations and coursework which may include essays, poster presentations and a dissertation.
+You will be assessed through formal examinations and coursework which may include essays, poster presentations, coding assignments, and a dissertation.

 With the valuable skills and knowledge that you’ll develop throughout your research training, including computational modelling, imaging, and analysis expertise, you’ll be well equipped for careers including: